 Johnny Bivera is the principal of Visual Media One and executive director and founder of Shoot Off Visual Media Workshops.
 He is a freelance photojournalist with over 30 years experience in visual communication and has captured images worldwide from everyday life to the hostilities of war.
 He was an official videographer to President of the United States Bill Clinton and executive photographer to Chief of Naval Operations Admiral Vern Clark and Chairman of the Joint Chief's of Staff Admiral Mike Mullen.
 He's covered combat and humanitarian missions to maritime operations like the Bosnia/Herzegovina conflict, the Israeli-Jordan Peace Treaty, Turkey's tragic earthquake and the war in Afghanistan.
 He retired from the U.S. Navy in 2006 and has since traveled to all six continents.
-He currently documents news and media events for a variety of clients where his work continues to appear in major newspapers, magazines and video documentaries.
+As a freelancer, he currently documents news and media events for a variety of clients where his work continues to appear in major newspapers, magazines and video documentaries.
 He was personally profiled on PBS's Jim Lehrer NewsHour, C-SPAN's American Journal and NFL Films 'American Postcards'.
 He's been published in numerous books and has worked on projects for publishers Harper Collins and the National Geographic Society.
-He is an education committee member of the White House News Photographers Association, the National Press Photographers Association's Department of Defense Liaison, a member of the American Society of Media Photographers, a past president of the National Association of Naval Photography and a founding faculty member of the Red Badge Project, a storytelling workshop for veterans suffering from post-traumatic stress and traumatic brain injury
+He is an education committee member of the White House News Photographers Association, the National Press Photographers Association's Department of Defense Liaison, an advisory board member of the Michel du Cille scholarship program for the National Press Photographers Foundation, a member of the American Society of Media Photographers, a past president of the National Association of Naval Photography and a founding faculty member of the Red Badge Project, a storytelling workshop for veterans suffering from post-traumatic stress and traumatic brain injury

 Bennie J. Davis III is a Technical Sergeant in the U. S. Air Force as a photojournalist working on his sixteenth year of photographing the Air Force story.
 Davis believes that photography is one of the most powerful mediums in the world, a visual language that connects all mankind.
 Davis got his start in photography by training at the Defense Photography School, Cory Naval Air Station, Pensacola, Fl., where his association with naval photographers began.
 In 2007, he continued to further his education in photojournalism at Syracuse University, graduating at the top of his class and was assigned to the flagship publication of the U.S. Air Force, Airman Magazine, with the AF News service in San Antonio, Texas.
 From the beginning, his dedication and love for photography has taken him worldwide to the countries of S. Korea, Germany, Austria, Hungary, Peru, Chile, Argentina, Honduras, Belize, Uruguay and Paraguay using his camera to capture vital Air Force missions.
 Davis' passion for storytelling and imagery has garnered numerous Air Force and Department of Defense Awards, earning nine top honors of first place in Military Photographer of the Year categories.
 His work has appeared in numerous major media publications including National Geographic, Time, Newsweek, and The New York Times.
 Davis has attended the DC Shoot Off since 2007 and is the current floor producer and regional chapter NANP president for Naval District Washington.
 He is currently at Defense Information School as a photojournalism instructor following a tour with Airman Magazine at Defense Media Activity, Fort Meade, Md.
 Bennie is a past president of the National Association of Naval Photography Naval District Washington Chapter